 Day Trips From Paris

 Is the hustle and bustle of Paris starting to wear you down?
-No worries, there are multiple great day trips from Paris that will give you a different side of France that you won’t find in Paris.
-Each day trip we’ve listed below can easily be reached via the train from Paris and there are trains every day of the week.
+No worries.
+There are multiple great day trips from Paris that will let you see a different side of France that you won’t find in Paris.
+Each day trip we’ve listed below can easily be reached via the train from Paris, and there are trains every day of the week.

 Some things to remember before making the journey:

-Keep in mind that many restaurants in France will only be open from 12-2pm for lunch and not open back up until 7:30pm for dinner.
-If you see a sign that says “service continu”, you’re in luck, they’re open all day.
+Keep in mind that many restaurants in France will only be open from 12-2pm for lunch and won’t open back up until 7:30pm for dinner.
+If you see a sign that says “service continu,” you’re in luck; they’re open all day.